Trading is difficult.

 For example, position sizing trades is something I no longer think about.

-I’ve created a position size calculator for members and I to plug in our stop loss and entry, and based on the personal risk profile and account size that we individually set up, it returns back the optimal number of shares to enter.
+I’ve created a position sizing calculator for members and I to quickly plug in our stop loss and entry, and based on our own personal risk profile and account size, it returns back the optimal number of shares to enter.

 What can you automate to make your trading life easier?